-Our Design Process
+Our Crafting Process

 Once we have several templates that we can work on, we proceed to develop and shape smaller components, such as the pipes or head covers, with the lathe.

 With all the components ready and uniformly painted, we start to assemble the parts.
 First, we fix the figurine to a base plate to provide stability.
 Individual pieces are then glued together, polished, and given a final quality check before being sold.